Hi, friends! Today, I will tell you about the most common hydrangea diseases and how to deal with them.

 Control

-2. Upon the first indication of infection, all affected plants should be destroyed to halt further transmission.
+- At the first signs of infection, remove and destroy all affected plants immediately to stop further transmission.

 Chlorosis

-Chlorosis in plants can arise from several causes, with the most common being iron deficiency in the soil.
-Other potential reasons include root rot and improper nitrogen levels.
+Chlorosis in plants can result from several factors, most commonly an iron deficiency in the soil.
+Other possible causes include root rot or imbalanced nitrogen levels.

 Symptoms

-• The leaf veins retain their green color while the areas between them turn yellow.
+- The veins of the leaves remain green, while the areas between them turn yellow.

-• In some cases, the entire leaf may become yellow.
+- In more severe cases, the entire leaf may become yellow.

 Control